 Author's Note: Hello, wonderful readers.
-I hope everyone in the good ole US of A remembered to adjust their clocks for daylight savings time.
-(I didn't).
 At any rate, we have just a few announcements for everyone today.

 First, please remember to try and spare a few moments over the upcoming three weeks and VOTE for your favorite authors and stories in the "Profiler's Choice Awards" at "Chit Chat on Author's Corner" forum.
 You have through the end of November 30, 2010 to let your vote be heard and we want to hear from each one of you.
 If you don't know much about forums, links can be found through either my profile (ilovetvalot) or my awesome co-author (tonnie2001969).
 Remember, anyone that wants to help advertise the awards has our unending gratitude and there is also a short blurb you can use on our profile pages.

 Second, we also have a new fortune cookie prompt for you at the forum compliments of our "Fortune Cookie Friday post (Sorry, we forgot to advertise it yesterday).
 And we also have great new interviews with several of our nominees.
 Today, we are "getting to know" the following: b-mystique, Nagen66, Monkeywand, and Hidge.
 More interviews are coming soon!

 Many thanks to everyone still reading these stories.
 We really appreciate you.
 Now, on with the show!

 If You're Not Here With Me